atropos-cms/atropos-server/README.md

 ## This project is still in development, do not use in production yet.

-This is Atropos Comminity Software Server.
+This is Atropos Community Software Server.
 It provides api endpoints to create and manage all aspects of Atropos.
 Here are some of the core features for this project:

   - Public API to content